IndigoUnited/js-md-highlight/README.md

 A library that highlights markdown (+ git flavored markdown).
 This library grammar/parser is heavily based on [marked](git@github.com:chjj/marked.git).

-Note that this library is not "yet another markdown to html" converter.
+Note that this library is not `yet another markdown to html` converter.
 This library is meant to be used by markdown editors to provide syntax highlighting.